sst/guide/_chapters/create-a-cognito-identity-pool.md

 layout: post
 title: Create a Cognito Identity Pool
 date: 2016-12-29 00:00:00
-description: Tutorial on how to create an Amazon Cognito Identity Pool with your User Pool as the authentication provider for your app.
+description: Amazon Cognito Federated Identities helps us secure our AWS resources.
+We can use the Cognito User Pool as an identity provider for our serverless backend.
+To allow users to be able to upload files to our S3 bucket we need to create an Identity Pool.
+We will assign it an Identity Pool Policy with the name of our S3 bucket and prefix our files with the cognito-identity.amazonaws.com:sub.
 comments_id: 19
 ---